M4rotte/docker-centreon/README.md

 #### centreon-etc:/etc

-The configuration of our Centreon server
+The configuration of our Centreon server.

 ### centreon-centreon-www:/centreon/www

-The Centreon Web’s document root
+The Centreon Web’s document root.

+### centreonpoller-etc:/etc

+The configuration of our Centreon poller.

 ## Directories